A Stochastic Objective-Function-Free Adaptive Regularization Method with Optimal Complexity

 \begin{assumption}{assumption:AS4} If $p > 1$, there exists a constant $\kappa_{\text{high}} \geq 0$ such that \beqn{negcurv} \min_{\|d\|\leq 1} \overline{\nabla_x^i f}(x)[d]^i \geq -\kappa_{\text{high}} \text{ for all } x \in \Re^n \text{ et } i \in \{2, \ldots, p\}, \eeqn where $\overline{\nabla_x^i f}(x) $ is the $i$th approximate stochastic derivative tensor of $f$ computed at $x$ and where $T[d]^i$ denotes the $i$-dimensional tensor $T$ applied on $i$ copies of the vector $d$.
 (For notational convenience, we set $\kappa_{\text{high}} = 0$ if $p=1$). \end{assumption}

 The previous assumptions \ref{assumption:AS1}--\ref{assumption:AS3} are standard when studying the complexity of deterministic $p$th order methods.
 Note that assumption \ref{assumption:AS4} is weaker than imposing uniform boundedness on the sampled derivatives and is standard in the study of Objective Free Function algorithms \cite{OFFO-ARp}.
+Moreover, it automatically holds in the exact case for any function satisfying Assumption~\ref{assumption:AS1} on a bounded domain.
+When $p=2$, the class of functions satisfying it is sometimes (misleadingly) called "weakly convexity" and was shown to cover different cases of interest, see both \cite{DavisDrus19,Drusvyatskiy18} for more discussion on weak convexity.

 We will return to the probabilistic bounds that must be satisfied by the tensor derivatives error after stating the algorithm.